pjwmascall/react-calculator/README.md

 # React Calculator Testing Lab

-A PDA assignment performing unit and integration testing on a calculator app built in React using Jest and Cypress
+A PDA assignment performing unit and integration testing on a calculator app built in React using Jest, Enzyme and Cypress

 ### Run tests